uboslinux/ubos-docs/sphinx/developers/rebuilding.rst

 #.
 You need a build system running `Arch Linux <http://archlinux.org/>`_ on
    the processor architecture that you like to use.

-   For example, you can spin up an Amazon EC2 instance running Arch Linux x86 by starting a suitable image from
+   For example, you can spin up an Amazon EC2 instance running Arch Linux x86_64 by starting a suitable image from
    `Uplink Labs <https://www.uplinklabs.net/projects/arch-linux-on-ec2/>`_.
    Allocate at least 8GB of disk, preferably more.
 (For how to configure an EC2 instance, please refer to
    `Amazon's documentation <http://aws.amazon.com/ec2>`_.)

-   Alternatively, you could use a spare physical x86 server, or a virtual machine with virtualization software such as VirtualBox, VMWare, Xen and so forth.
+   Alternatively, you could use a spare physical x86 server (64bit), or a virtual machine with virtualization software such as VirtualBox, VMWare, Xen and so forth.
    Installation instructions for Arch Linux can be found on the `Arch Linux wiki <https://wiki.archlinux.org/index.php/Installation_Guide>`_.